 State Low Income Home Energy Assistance Program (LIHEAP) office

 State Weatherization office

 State Temporary Assistance for Needy Families (TANF) office

 State Head Start office

 State public health office

 State education office

 State Workforce Innovation and Opportunity Act (WIOA) agency

+State workforce innovation and opportunity Act (WIOA) agency

 State budget office

+State budget office

-Supplemental Nutrition Assistance Program (SNAP)
+State budget office Supplemental Nutrition Assistance Program (SNAP)

-State child welfare office

-State housing office

-Other

-The state has biweekly collaboration with the state directors for TANF, SNAP, and Medicaid to discuss activities, support, concerns, and resources throughout the state.
-The state shares this information with the network as needed, at least at the quarterly meetings.
-CSBG has a state program manager who works with the state WIOA director.
-The state WIOA director attended a Quarterly meeting with the CSBG Network to discuss resources and processes to ensure there is no duplication of activities within the workforce.
-The state will meet with the state Weatherization manager quarterly to collaborate and discuss trends nationally and make suggestions for improvements.
+The State has biweekly collaboration with the State Directors for TANF, SNAP, and Medicaid to discuss activities, support, concerns, and resources throughout the state.
+If there are any challenges that are addressed that it will be shared with the network to include the monthly meeting with the Association.
+The State shares this information with the network as needed, at least at the quarterly meetings.
+CSBG has a State Program Manager who works with the State WIOA Director.
+The State WIOA Director attended a Quarterly meeting with the CSBG Network to discuss resources and processes to ensure there is no duplication of activities within the workforce.
+The State will meet with the State Weatherization Manager quarterly to collaborate and discuss trends nationally and make suggestions for improvements.